Siman73000/Calculus_II_Computer_Labs/README.md

 This repository houses directories with each required programming lab for Calc/Analytic Geom II MATH-3025-01.

-## Features
+## Mathematical Concepts

-- Import a HTML file and watch it magically convert to Markdown
+- Derivatives
-- Drag and drop images (requires your Dropbox account be linked)
+- Integrals
-- Import and save files from GitHub, Dropbox, Google Drive and One Drive
+- U Substitution
-- Drag and drop markdown and HTML files into Dillinger
+- Area Between Curves
-- Export documents as Markdown, HTML and PDF
+- Volumes

 Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.